takuya/php-imagick-cmd-wrapper/README.md

 Think, Can you tell How to use `png:compression-filter` in ext-imagick.
 Perhaps you can`t.

-But `convert` command has very many samples in web forum. and trying to `system('convert a.jpg b.png')` calling with escaping shell arguments.
+But, there are very many  `convert` samples in web. and we are trying to `system('convert a.jpg b.png')` calling with escaping shell arguments.
 What's a irritated.

 So, we need `convert` command wrapper.